hasura/ndc-sendgrid/README.md

      hasura3 connector create sendgrid:v1 \
      --github-repo-url https://github.com/hasura/ndc-sendgrid/tree/main \
      --volume ./sendgrid.connector.configuration.json:/config.json
+     --env CONNECTOR_SERVICE_TOKEN='MY-SERVICE-TOKEN'
      ```
-* Ensure that your deployed connector is referenced from your metadata.
+* Ensure that your deployed connector is referenced from your metadata with the service token
-* Edit your metadata using the LSP support to import the defined schema, functions, procedures.
+* Edit your metadata using the LSP support to import the defined schema, functions, procedures
 * Deploy or update your Hasura cloud project
      ```
      hasura3 cloud build create --project-id my-project-id \
      --metadata-file metadata.json my-build-id
      ```
-* View in your cloud console, access via the graphql API.
+* View in your cloud console, access via the graphql API

 ## For Developers